 Planning a presentation

-What you should consider, however, is any new information you can include that will wow your lecturer and get other students scribbling away in their notepads.
-It’s also important that you present your information in an interesting format.
-A plain PowerPoint presentation with a white background with black text is unlikely to stimulate even the most boring imagination, but making a Prezi with a healthy mix of bullet points, graphics and a helpful handout is more likely to result in an engaged audience.
+In order to keep your lecturer interested and your audience engaged, you should try to include original content and new information.
+Aim to think outside the box and present your subject in a unique format.
+A plain PowerPoint presentation with a white background and black text is unlikely to stimulate your audience, whereas making a Prezi with a healthy mix of bullet points, graphics and a helpful handout is more likely to engage.